-Each Named Executive Officer is, or previously was, a party to an Employment Agreement with Seaboard.
+Each Named Executive Officer (other than J. Bresky) is a party to an Employment Agreement with Seaboard.

 The Employment Agreements for R. Steer, D. Rankin and P. Brown have a term of one year and extend annually for one-year terms, unless not renewed or otherwise terminated by Seaboard.
-As of December 31, 2022, the Employment Agreement for E. Gonzalez has a term of two years, and beginning on December 31, 2024, extends annually for one-year terms, unless not renewed or otherwise terminated by Seaboard.
-The Company elected not to renew D. Dannov's Employment Agreement after his then current term ended on December 31, 2022.
+As of December 31, 2023, the Employment Agreement for E. Gonzalez has a term of three years, which will extend for another three years beginning on December 31, 2024, resulting in two years remaining beginning on December 31, 2025 and one year remaining beginning on December 31, 2026, unless not renewed or otherwise terminated by Seaboard.
+J. Bresky does not have an employment agreement with Seaboard.

-The Employment Agreements provide for payment of the following initial Base Salary for each current Named Executive Officer (or, in the case of D. Dannov, provided prior to the non-renewal thereof):
+The Employment Agreements provide for payment of the following initial Base Salary for each applicable current Named Executive Officer:

-Iı nitial Base Salary
+1 nitial Base Salary

 Robert L. Steer \$ 1,000,000

 David H. Rankin \$ 425,000

 Edward A. Gonzalez \$ 420,000

-David M. Dannov \$ 420,000

 Peter B. Brown \$ 550,000

 The Employment Agreement for R. Steer provides that his annual bonus will be a minimum of \$2,275,000.
-The Employment Agreement for P. Brown provides for a maximum annual bonus of \$1,100,000, with 50% based on financial performance and 50% based on meeting personal objectives.
-The Employment Agreement for D. Rankin provides for a target annual bonus of 131.25% of his base salary, and a maximum annual bonus of 175% of his base salary, with a minimum annual bonus of \$300,000.
+The Employment Agreement for P. Brown provides for a maximum annual bonus of \$1,100,000, with 50 percent based on financial performance and 50 percent based on meeting personal objectives.
+The Employment Agreement for D. Rankin provides for a target annual bonus of 131.25 percent of his base salary, and a maximum annual bonus of 175 percent of his base salary, with a minimum annual bonus of \$300,000.
 The Employment Agreement for E. Gonzalez provides for a minimum annual bonus of \$400,000.
-The Employment for D. Dannov does not provide for a minimum annual bonus.